-- NOTICE --

 The "Add a Hub" utility is simple enough to understand and use, and has ample help - in English anyway.

-If you have a hub that does both NMDC and ADC, enter it twice if you wish, once for each protocol.
+If you have a hub that does both NMDC and ADC, enter it twice if you wish, or just say ALL or BOTH.

 When you enter your hub details, you MUST supply a valid Email address.